Skip to content

 Janette joined Crown Records Management in 2022 as an Account Manager and has 7 years of industry experience.
 She has a large section of NHS Customers and is passionate about guiding customers towards the digitisation of their medical records and improving efficiency helping to save our much loved NHS time and money.

 In the modern healthcare landscape, managing digital information efficiently is crucial.
-Many businesses face common challenges in this area, such as the need to free up physical space, access subject access requests, manage non-categorised files, and ensure compliance with data regulations.
+Many organisations face common challenges in this area, such as the need to free up physical space, access subject access requests, manage non-categorised files, and ensure compliance with data regulations.

 Click here to download our free guide to going digital today